The Swimathon Foundation FAQ

 - Have an innovative project idea so that it targets a group of swimmers that are not already regularly participating.

-- Be able to have your project take place at a Swimathon pool and have sign off from the Pool Manager or their delegated main contact for this project to take place.
+- Be able to have your project take place at a Swimathon pool or Open Water Swimathon venue and have sign off from the Pool or Venue Manager or their delegated main contact for this project to take place.

 - Have a plan to make sure that your project is sustainable